 One of New Zealand's finest writers, Vincent O'Sullivan comes to the Marlborough Book Festival in the wake of releasing his latest novel, All This By Chance.

 His distinguished literary career has encompassed poetry, fiction, biographies, short stories and plays.
 He has edited several major anthologies and collections, and been involved in a number of musical collaborations.

 Vincent has received numerous awards and fellowships, and was New Zealand Poet Laureate from 2013-2015.
 He lives in Dunedin.

 Photo by Grant Maiden

-The Living Room Session - SOLD OUT
+The Living Room Session